thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 {% include images-gallery.html imageCollection="navigate-to-office-state-2" showListImageTitles="true" %}

 Add a background image for this state.
 You already know how to do it.
-Use [the image from this tutorial](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/office-room.png){:target="_blank"} or your own.
+Use [the image from this tutorial](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/office-room.png){:target="_blank"} or upload your own image.

 {% include images-gallery.html imageCollection="background-image-office-state" %}